-Aims, expected outcomes and significance
+Aims, significance and expected outcomes

 In recent years there have several dramatic instances of popular nonviolent action against repressive governments.
 "People power" in the Philippines toppled the Marcos dictatorship in 1986; massive rallies helped undermine Eastern European regimes in 1989; and popular protest and persuasion thwarted the 1991 Soviet coup.
 There are also many less well known examples where nonviolent methods have been used with potent effect.